RatDotRaw/TagLens/progress.md

 I chose for neo4j because it is a graph database that can handle the complexity of my data. it also has a web interface that allows me to visualize the data in a graph format and query the data in a graph format.

+- I didn't really use the full potential of neo4j database.
+So I decided to also save the data in a SQLite database for easier use and familiarity.

 ## Technical

 - [x] Move Tag specific logic from function into the `Hashtag` class